krishauser/KrisLibrary/README.md

 We welcome fixes and contributions to KrisLibrary.
 Please follow these guidelines when adding to the library.

-- C++11 is now officially supported.
-Use STL whenever possible.
+- Use STL whenever possible.
 It keeps things standardized and fairly portable.

 - Classes should be named as precisely as possible to minimize confusion.